Extending asymmetric VLANs onto a second D-Link DGS-1210 series smart switch

 Link aggregation is called port trunking on D-Link switches.
 It is just one of several different names for the same thing.

-In L2 Functions/Link Aggregation/Port Trunking, tick the Enabled radio button, then click Apply in the same dialog section.
+On switch 2, in L2 Functions/Link Aggregation/Port Trunking, tick the Enabled radio button, then click Apply in the same dialog section.
 Tick the checkboxes of ports 9 and 10 in the Link Aggregation Settings dialog section, then click Apply in the same section of the dialog.
 This creates a new entry in the Trunking list section of the dialog (above figure).

 Repeat the above configuration on switch 1.